-From January 2015, there will be new opportunities taking place at 'Wizard', with a greater focus on sustainability, enterprise, community, training and personal development.
+From January 2015, Wizard Education is sadly no more.
+However, there will be new opportunities taking place as 'Wizard' develops, with a greater focus on sustainability, enterprise, community, training and personal development.
 We may be making a few major changes to the way we work but we will be retaining our ethos of providing a safe, supportive environment and reflecting the needs of our local community.

 Although this means that 'Wizard Education' will be no more, this website will remain in place for a while longer to simply show the previous part of our journey and how we initially worked with young people aged primarily between 14 and 16yrs old.
-From this point forward however, our work will focus on the 16-19yrs and 18+ (Adult) groups providing training and personal development opportunities alongside work experience, IT and job seeking skills support.
-All this through a series of classes, workshops, small in-house enterprises, sheltered work experience opportunities and community activities.
+From this point forward however, our work will focus on adults and in particular 16-19yrs and 50+ groups providing training and personal development opportunities alongside work experience, IT and job seeking skills support.
+All this through a series of classes, workshops, small enterprises, sheltered work experience opportunities and community activities.

-As we will continue to remain a 'Not for Profit' social enterprise we will also be looking to continue to work with other local organisations, companies and individuals.
-If you would like to know more or are interested in voluntary opportunities providing support or mentoring, please do get in touch!
+We will also be looking to continue to work with other local organisations, companies and individuals.
+If you would like to know more or are interested in voluntary opportunities, providing support or mentoring, please do get in touch!

 KILLER TORTOISE RELEASED!!